 Minerva currently stands at 16.3 hands and is still growing.
 She is an absolutely magnificent horse and must be seen in person to really appreciate her presence and beauty.
-She is five years old and raced only one time at Saratoga.
+She is six years old and raced only one time at Saratoga.
 She retired from racing completely sound.
 She just didn’t like it.

 Minerva Doubleplay has been professionally trained since leaving racing.
 She was let down and evaluated by Kimberly Godwin Clark of Thoroughbred Placement Resources, Inc. From the age of 2 when she left the track to the age of 5 her training was carefully developed at Leighton Farm home base of TPR.
 When she demonstrated significant potential as a Hunter, she was put in the capable hands of Beth Destanley.

 Kimberly Godwin Clark holds the USDF Bronze and Silver Medals she earned on a Thoroughbred she trained from green broke to Prix.
 St. George.
 Clark currently competes Thoroughbreds at the National Level in both Dressage and Show Jumping.
 Her work with retired racers has produced successful horses like 4* Eventer Houdini (registered name, Rocky Times) and Breeder’s Bridge to High Performance Winner Constant Star among many other prospects that have gone on to successful careers in Eventing, Dressage, Hunters, Jumpers and Pleasure horses.
 Kimberly has also written and published the book “New Track, New Life” which describes in detail the life of the horse at the track and then how to successfully transition them to new disciplines.
 She is the executive director of Thoroughbred Placement Resources, Inc. a 501(c)(3) dedicated to the retraining and rehabilitation of ex-racehorses.